 This creamy rice pudding takes me back to my childhood.
 15 to 20 years ago a dessert was still a treat for special occasions and celebrations here in Greece (especially on the Greek countryside ).
-Back then you'd get scold if you were eating too much sugar because it's bad for you.
+Back then you'd get scolded if you were eating too much sugar because it was bad for you.

 Unlike today that sugar is in each and every food and consumed in large amounts daily.

-So growing up in a small Greek village this rice pudding along with the classic custard cream and the traditional Greek yogurt with the fatty skin on top, where all treats you had to go to the city center to get.
+So growing up in a small Greek village this rice pudding along with the classic custard cream and the traditional Greek yogurt with the fatty skin on top were all treats you had to go to the city center to get.
 To a place called Galaktopoleion.

 Galaktopoleion was something like a pastry shop.
 But selling only dairy products, and desserts made only with sheep's milk.
 This was the first type of shop to sell sweets before even the idea of a pastry shop existed in Greece.

-NOTE: What makes Greek yogurt Greek, is the fact that its made with sheep's milk.
-That's the Authentic Greek yogurt.
+What makes Greek yogurt Greek, is the fact that it's made with sheep's milk.
+That's Authentic Greek yogurt.

 Rice pudding was always my favorite treat.

-In Greece we make it using milk, sugar, short grain (white) rice, some cornstarch to thicken it, lemon peel & vanilla for flavoring, and ground cinnamon on top.
+In Greece, we make it using milk, sugar, short-grain white rice, cornstarch to thicken it, lemon peel and vanilla for flavoring, and ground cinnamon on top.
 No eggs in this rice pudding recipe.

 So my idea of the perfect rice pudding is a perfectly creamy one.
-If you're into sticky mushy and dense rice pudding with a minimum amount of cream to it, then you may not like this one.
+If you prefer sticky rice pudding with rice that has a bite to it, then you may not like this one.

 - Overcook rice until completely soft.
-It should look very gluey.
+It should look very gluey and sticky.

-- It's best if it's refrigerated for a few hours before serving.
-Since cornstarch tends to thicken more when it gets cooled.
+- It's best to refrigerate for a few hours before serving.
+Since cornstarch will thicken more as it cools.
 Achieving this way the perfectly creamy texture!

-All in all, it's a great fueling sweet snack to enjoy at all times during the day.
+All in all, Rizogalo is a great fueling sweet snack to enjoy at all times during the day.
 I love to have it as breakfast as well.
 Sounds weird to you?
-Well, summer in Greece can be really hot and a sweet and refreshing treat like this Rice Pudding can be all you need or (I need) at any time!
+Well, summer in Greece can be really hot and a sweet and refreshing treat like this Rice Pudding can be all you need or (I need)!